ianthehenry/pat/README.md

 But in practice, `pat/match` will optimize away the `short-fn` allocation in all practical cases where your pattern is a constant expression or predicate.

 # Tuple and array patterns

+> Unlike the native `match`, tuple patterns without a `&` clause must match exactly with their input, instead of a prefix of their input. `pat/match` also supports arbitrary patterns after the `&`, while the native match only supports a symbol.

 ```janet
 (def values [1 2])